Gameday inactives, injuries and weather: Week 15

 KEY GAME-TIME DECISIONS

-Early games: TE Jimmy Graham, QB Matthew Stafford, RB Duke Johnson, RB Ronald Jones, WR DeVante Parker, RB Damien Harris, RB James White WR Julian Edelman
+Early games: TE Jimmy Graham (active), QB Matthew Stafford (active), RB Ronald Jones (COVID-19 list), WR DeVante Parker (inactive), RB Ezekiel Elliott (inactive), RB James White (active)

 Monday night: RB James Conner